Affiliate Marketing

 7 Min.
 Read

 Here at Digistore24, we created a short guide to help you learn affiliate marketing secrets to know how make an informed decision when faced with the dilemma of choosing between YouTube or Facebook ads for affiliate marketing.
-Both platforms are quite different from each other, and require different strategies when it comes to advertising and promoting products.

 On Facebook, for example, you can run different types of content ads, from photos to videos, but compared to YouTube, the platform is a bit restrictive when it comes to the types of ads it allows you to run.
 On the other hand, YouTube ads for affiliate marketing are usually more trusted and easier to manage, but you’re limited to video advertising only.